-Colleges and universities require that a prospective student take either the ACT or the SAT.
-The University of Wisconsin System prefers the ACT Assessment.
-It is recommended that those planning to attend a four-year college after graduation take one of these tests during the second semester of the junior year.
+Some colleges and universities require that a prospective student take either the ACT or the SAT.
 All juniors will annually take the ACT as required by the Wisconsin DPI.
 Applications and information about each of these tests is available from the Counseling Office.